Care Coordination Update

 Once ACA begins operating as a CCO on July 1, 2018, we expect to provide services to more than 24,000 people with I/DD and their families across New York City, Long Island, and the Lower Hudson Valley.

 ACA is a 501(c)(3) not-for-profit corporation dedicated to providing the support and services you or your loved one with I/DD need to lead an active, healthy and fulfilling life.
-ACA was formed by three provider networks—Alliance Care Network, Advance of Greater New York, and Long Island Alliance—who together represent nearly 100 well-established, not-for-profit agencies in downstate New York.
+ACA was formed by three provider networks—Alliance Care Network, Advance of Greater New York, and Long Island Alliance—who together represent over 100 well-established, not-for-profit agencies in downstate New York.
 ACA's agencies provide high-quality services to people with I/DD and their families, funded and overseen by the New York State OPWDD.